Negotiating a Patient-centered Plan

 Clear communication is critical when discussing a plan.
 Modern health care is complex, and many people have low health literacy (LHL) meaning that they struggle to obtain, process and understand basic health information.
 LHL is associated with higher rates of hospitalization and emergency care, lower use of preventive services like flu shots and mammography, and less accurate use of prescribed medication.
 Elderly people with LHL have poorer health status and higher overall mortality.

 Experts recommend a ‘universal precautions’ approach to sharing health information with all patients.
 Although some demographic groups are disproportionately affected by low health literacy, people who are highly educated in other fields may struggle with health-related information, and the stress of illness can interfere with cognitive processing.
-Use the strategies below to communicate as clearly as you can about the plan.
-Text version available at this link.
+Use these strategies to communicate as clearly as you can about the plan.

 Plain language is clear and straightforward and avoids medical jargon.
 Whenever possible, complicated terms are replaced with simpler ones.
 This plain language dictionary from the University of Michigan lists complicated terms along with suggested alternatives.